GeorgeMilonas/DSML/docs/api/DataProcessor.md

 Runs a set of basic data quality checks on the DataFrame.

 **Returns:**
-- `self`: The instance after running all checks.
+- `DataProcessor`: The instance after running all checks.

 **Example:**
 ```python